Regularly monitor the following in hospitalised patients to facilitate early recognition of deterioration and monitor

 Utilise medical early warning scores that facilitate early recognition and escalation of treatment of deteriorating patients (e.g., National Early Warning Score 2 [NEWS2], Paediatric Early Warning Signs [PEWS]) where possible.

-There are a lack of data on the value of using these scores in patients with COVID-19 in the primary care setting.
+There is a lack of data on the value of using these scores in patients with COVID-19 in the primary care setting.